QuiltMC/developer-wiki/wiki/blocks/first-block.md

 ---
 # Adding a Simple Block

-Creating a block is quite similar to [creating an item](../items/first-item), but now leveraging both the block *and* item registries, as well a more in-depth process for creating a model.
+Creating a block is quite similar to [creating an item](../items/first-item), but now leveraging both the block *and* item registries, as well as a more in-depth process for creating a model.

 ## Creating and Registering the Block